-and country fixed effects.
-Column (1) reports the results using the following geographical variables: distance, remoteness plus island and mountain region dummies.
+Table 5 shows regressions of home trade on a number of regional characteristics, and country fixed effects.
+Column (1) reports the results using the following geographical variables: distance, remoteness and island and mountain region dummies.
 All these variables are significant, except for distance.
 This formally confirms that remote regions, island regions and mountainous regions have higher home trade.
-These simple geographical variables explain 41 percent of the variation in the home market share.
+These simple geographical variables explain 41% of the variation in the home market share.

 Column (2) adds economic variables: presence of ports, motorway density, population, share of employment in manufacturing and in the public sector, the share of population with at least secondary education and the share of foreign-born population.
 The introduction of economic variables reduces the coefficients of the geographic variables.
 All economic variables are significant except for presence of ports.
 Motorway density reduces the home market share, showing that infrastructure helps overcome geographical obstacles.
 As we observed in the map, the most populated regions also have lower home market shares.
 Economic structure also matters, regions with high manufacturing shares, larger governments, more educated populations and more migrants have lower home market shares.
-Adding all these economic variables raises the R-squared from 41 to 80 percent.
+Adding all these economic variables raises the R-squared from 41 to 80%.

 Column (3) adds country fixed effects.
-The R-squared increases to almost 90 percent, indicating that some of the variation in home trade has a country component.
-Some variables seem to be correlated with this country component since they now lose their significance and the magnitude of their coefficients is reduced: the share of employment in the public sector, the share of population with at least secondary eduction and the share of foreign-born population.
+The R-squared increases to almost 90%, indicating that some of the variation in home trade has a country component.
+Some variables seem to be correlated with this country component since they now lose their significance and the magnitude of their coefficients is reduced: the share of employment in the public sector, the share of population with at least secondary education and the share of foreign-born population.
 However most of our variables remain significant and their coefficients are stable.
 This means that the country component does not explain all the variation in home market shares.
-To confirm this, we estimate a regression that includes only country fixed effects and find that explains 56 percent which is well below the 90 percent obtained in Column (3).
+To confirm this, we estimate a regression that includes only country fixed effects and find that it explains 56% which is well below the 90% obtained in Column (3).

 Finally, we explore industry heterogeneity in home bias correlates.
 We estimate the regression in Column (3) for each of our 12 industries and report the results in Tables 11 and 12 in the Appendix.
 For most of the industries the results align with the average findings reported here.
-The exceptions are Agriculture, Mining and
+The exceptions are Agriculture, Mining and Coke/Petroleum, for which remoteness does not play a role.